My Trip to WWDC 2011

 I cannot stress enough how fantastic it was to meet with so many developers, designers, and other writers.
 It was great to make a real life, personal connection with all these people whom I work alongside and write about each day.
 I know that the conversations and meet ups which took place during WWDC will make me a better writer for this site.

 So, in short, if your career is at all tied to the Mac community (as a writer, designer, developer, consultant, etc.) then you should be in San Francisco during WWDC.
 And if you make software for Apple’s platforms at any level higher than the slightest of hobbies then you probably want a ticket to the conference.
 See you next year.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.